kshedden/goclaims/README.md

 [bcolz](https://github.com/Blosc/bcolz) Python project and the [feather](https://blog.rstudio.org/2016/03/29/feather) columnar data container, but there are a few key differences.
-A major goal here is to support "long format" data such as adminstrative records in which each subject has multiple data records.
+A major goal here is to support "long format" data such as administrative records in which each subject has multiple data records.
 It is strongly desirable that those records be stored adjacently on disk (the records for one subject are usually not adjacent in the original SAS files).
 We accomplish this by defining the buckets based on a hash function applied to the id variable.
-The use of a sequence variable further faciliates longitudinal analyses of these datasets.
+The use of a sequence variable further facilitates longitudinal analyses of these datasets.

 The main use-case for this data layout is to support analyses that require one or more "full table scans", where the processing of